Poha Kea Point 4

 Sunrise views appear to be available in some units rather than universally.
 The evidence is limited: only 3 of 17 MLS entries reference sunrise, and the clearest public remark is a single mention of 'sunrise coffee time.'

-Sunset views are well supported by both MLS history and listing remarks.
-Several units explicitly advertise sunset-oriented lanais or sunset views, so this appears to be a real building-level offering rather than copy-paste noise.
+Sunset views are well supported by both the MLS history and the remarks.
+Several listings explicitly advertise sunset-oriented lanais or sunset views, so this appears to be a real and marketable feature for the building.

 No analysis available